-We thank the editor and two anonymous referees whose valuable suggestions helped greatly to improve the paper.
-We also thank Francesca Molinari, Elie Tamer, Azeem Shaikh, the participants at the Workshop on Inference in Nonstandard Problems at Cornell University, the Workshop on Mathematical Statistics of Partially Identified at Oberwolfach, the Conference on Partial Identification, Weak Identification, and Related Econometric Problems at Cowles Fundation, the First Conference in Econometric Theory at Universidad de San Andrés, Argentina, the Workshop on Recent Developments in Partial Identification: Theory and Practice at Toulouse, the UCLA mini conference in Econometrics, and seminar participants at Brown, Northwestern, University of Maryland, Korea University, University of British Columbia, NYU, and Simon Fraser University for helpful comments.
-Bugni and Canay thank the National Science Foundation for research support via Grants SES-1123771 and SES-1123586, respectively.
+^{}We thank Frank Schorfheide and two anonymous referees whose valuable suggestions helped greatly improve the paper.
+We also thank Francesca Molinari, Elie Tamer, Azeem Shaikh, the participants at the Workshop on Inference in Nonstandard Problems at Cornell University, the Workshop on Mathematical Statistics of Partially Identified at Oberwolfach, the conference on Partial Identification, Weak Identification, and Related Econometric Problems at Cowles Fundation, the First Conference in Econometric Theory at Universidad de San Andrés, Argentina, the workshop on Recent Developments in Partial Identification: Theory and Practice at Toulouse, the UCLA mini conference in Econometrics, and seminar participants at Brown, Northwestern, University of Maryland, Korea University, University of British Columbia, NYU, and Simon Fraser University for helpful comments.
+Bugni and Canay thank the National Science Foundation for research support via grants SES-1123771 and SES-1123586, respectively.
 Takuya Ura and Zhonglin Li provided excellent research assistance.
 Any and all errors are our own.
+First version: 27 January 2014, CeMMAP Working Paper CWP05/14.